davisdre/CloudBuild-Build3/README.md

 ## Step 5
 Now lets go back to GUI and clean up our project
-1. go to 'manage services'
+1. go to 'manage resources'
 2. check box the project name and click delete.

 ![Screenshot for step 5](/step5.PNG)